nonyobu/frontend-nanodegree-arcade-game/README.md

 ### Game ending conditions
 - Time limit reaches zero;
-- Player looses all hearts of his life;
+- Player loses all hearts of his life;
 - Scoreboard reach the maximum of 100 points.